 Young people are especially likely to depend on reviews.
-According to Pew Research, about half of American adults under 50 say they always, or almost always, read reviews before buying new items.
+According to Pew Research, about half of American adults under 50 say they always, or almost always, read reviews and customer feedback before buying new items.

-And, while the survey reveals that 7 out of 10 adults are willing to write reviews for businesses, only about one in 10 is in the habit of actually doing it.
+And, while the survey reveals that 7 out of 10 adults are willing to write reviews for businesses, only about one in 10 is in the habit of actually following through on this.

-Translation: your customers are willing to write reviews, but you have to make it easy for them to do so.
+Translation: Happy customers are willing to write reviews, but you have to make it easy for them to do so.